Understanding Social Business: A New Paradigm in the Global Economy

 Entrepreneurship Monitor (GEM), women are starting businesses at a higher rate than men in several developing

 countries, particularly in sectors related to social impact.
-Yunus stated,“When women are given
+Yunus stated,

 opportunities, they are more likely to invest in their families and communities, creating a ripple effect of